hyperledger/fabric/docs/source/commands/configtxgen.md

 Usage of configtxgen:
   -asOrg string
     	Performs the config generation as a particular organization (by name), only including values in the write set that org (likely) has privilege to set
+  -channelCreateTxBaseProfile string
+    	Specifies a profile to consider as the orderer system channel current state to allow modification of non-application parameters during channel create tx generation.
+Only valid in conjuction with 'outputCreateChannelTx'.
   -channelID string
     	The channel ID to use in the configtx
   -configPath string